Samuel Montembeault in Edmonton: the final week changes the game - Dose.ca

-Add to this the injuries to Kaiden Guhle, who had to undergo surgery this week, and Patrik Laine, and you've got quite a few people in the infirmary.
+Add to this the injuries to Kaiden Guhle, who underwent surgery this week, and Patrik Laine, and you've got quite a few people in the infirmary.

 The numerous injuries are likely to change the plans of Kent Hughes, who could be looking for forwards to compensate for the loss of the injured without necessarily being the famous second center the team needs.

-David Pagnotta, who discussed the situation in front of the Oilers' net on The Fourth Period podcast, thinks that a goaltender like Samuel Montembeault could be of interest to the Alberta club.
+David Pagnotta, who discussed the situation in front of the Oilers net on The Fourth Period podcast, thinks that a goalie like Samuel Montembeault could be of interest to the Alberta club.

 David Pagnotta: If…Dobes is playing well…Montembeault starts to increase his game, I'm very curious if the Canadiens are in a position to consider that type of a move; I'd be also curious…if the Oilers may wanna go in that type of direction – Inside Sports (11/14)